-- 22. The United Nations will continue to give practical effect to the will and resolve of the world community, as expressed through the United Nations, including in the Vienna Declaration and Programme of Action of 1993, the 2000 Millennium Declaration, the 2005 World Summit Outcome and the 2010 High-level Plenary Meeting of the General Assembly on the Millennium Development Goals, at which the Heads of State and Government acknowledged peace and security, development and human rights as interlinked and mutually reinforcing pillars of the United Nations system.
-While there has been important growing convergence globally regarding respect for international law, international human rights standards and support for justice, the United Nations will strengthen engagement with Member States in 2016-2017 to promote and protect the effective enjoyment of human rights by all.
-The Organization will continue to engage with Member States to facilitate and support the achievement by the Human Rights Council of its mandate and to promote progress towards universal ratification of international human rights treaties and the Rome Statute of the International Criminal Court. - 23.
-Establishing and upholding normative standards as they relate to human rights and justice and advancing international law are core to the mission and mandate of the United Nations.
+22. The United Nations will continue to give practical effect to the will and resolve of the world community, as expressed through the United Nations, including in the Vienna Declaration and Programme of Action of 1993, the 2000 United Nations Millennium Declaration, the 2005 World Summit Outcome and the 2030 Agenda for Sustainable Development, at which the Heads of State and Government acknowledged peace and security, development and human rights as interlinked and mutually reinforcing pillars of the United Nations system.
+While there has been important growing convergence globally regarding respect for international law, international human rights standards and support for justice, the United Nations will strengthen engagement with Member States in the period 2018-2019 to promote and protect the effective enjoyment of human rights by all.
+The Organization will continue to engage with Member States to facilitate and support the achievement by the Human Rights Council of its mandate and to promote progress towards universal ratification of international human rights treaties and the Rome Statute of the International Criminal Court.

+23. Establishing and upholding normative standards as they relate to human rights and justice and advancing international law are core to the mission and mandate of the United Nations.
 The Organization will continue to work towards combating impunity for international crimes, strengthening the international criminal justice system with the International Criminal Court as its centrepiece, and supporting and enhancing capacity-building measures to strengthen national justice systems.